Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 The best type of creatine on the market is creatine monohydrate because studies show that it is the most effective type of creatine.

-The best brands of creatine monohydrate are:
+The best brand of creatine monohydrate is:

-The best brand of creatine is PEScience TruCreatine because it’s made with creatine monohydrate, which is the purest and most effective form of creatine on the market according to the current research.
+The best brand of creatine is PEScience TruCreatine because it’s made with creatine monohydrate, which is the purest and most effective form of creatine on the market according to current research.
 Additionally, it’s third-party tested, and it dissolves well in all liquids.

 I appreciate supplements that are third-party tested, like TruCreatine, because I want to know that the products I’m consuming are exactly what they’re advertised to be.

 Additionally, this company does a great job of educating its customers on the scientific research supporting its supplements.

 Frequently Asked Questions

 No, the properties of creatine aren’t affected by hot water, so it’s perfectly fine to mix your creatine with hot liquids without it being destroyed or compromised in any way.